Our Digital & Technology Solutions Degree Apprenticeship programme is supporting employers throughout the UK to meet their IT skills requirements.

 The Degree Apprenticeship has flexible pathways of study, which allows for the development of confident and capable IT practitioners in a range of roles, including:

 Apprentices will develop the fundamental skills and competencies for a career in IT.
 The core units comprise 60 per cent of the programme and include:

 Pathway units and negotiated business projects, allow apprentices to study a specialist route in Business Technology (IT Consultant), Software Engineering, Data Analytics, Cyber Security or Software Engineering (Mainframe).

-The core modules will be underpinned by communication, presentation and team working skills development, in order to ensure graduates emerge ready to work successfully with clients and colleagues.
+Apprentices also take part in communication, presentation and team working skills development, to help them work successfully with clients and colleagues.

-All successful apprentices will receive a BSc (Hons) Digital & Technology Solutions, a degree awarded by Manchester Metropolitan University.
-The final degree award will also reflect the pathway the apprentice has followed, for example BSc (Hons) in Digital & Technology Solutions (Software Engineer).
+At the end of the four years, successful apprentices receive a BSc (Hons) Digital & Technology Solutions.
+The final degree award will reflect a specialist pathway, for example BSc (Hons) Digital & Technology Solutions (Software Engineer).

-Candidates for the Degree Apprenticeship should have Maths and English GCSE grade A-C or equivalent, and a minimum of 104-112 points at A2 (Grades BCC).
-Acceptable alternatives include a BTEC or an Advanced Apprenticeship in related subject.
-However, we will interview and assess individually those who do not have these qualifications, but have relevant work experience.
+Candidates for the Degree Apprenticeship should have a minimum of 104-112 points at A2 (Grades BCC) or an equivalent e.g. BTEC DMM.
+You will also require Maths and English Language GCSE grade A*-C. We will individually evaluate candidates who do not meet these requirements, but have workplace experience.

 Yes.
 As long as they meet the entry requirements or have suitable work experience, they can apply for the programme.